jake-exkay/jake-exkay/README.md

 - 👋 Hi, I’m @jakeitaylor
 - 👀 I’m interested in Web Development (PHP/SQL/JS/MongoDB)
-- 🌱 I’m currently working on my final year Masters project in Python, PHP and SQL.
+- 🌱 I’m currently working on a brand new guild management system using the Hypixel API and Laravel.
 - 📫 How to reach me: Discord: exkay#0834.

 I have several projects such as web apps using API's and databases and have repositories for my coursework during my BSc and MSc degrees.
 My main project is currently a web app for tracking player data from the Hypixel Minecraft Network.
 This website (https://ayeballers.xyz) contains player statistics, leaderboards and guild management.
 Using multiple API's and MySQL/MongoDB, this website has over 2000 unique monthly views and 150,000 total player lookups.